Conducting University Youth Programs: Minimum Operational Requirements

 A. Requirements

-B. Exceptions to Background Check Requirements
+D. Exceptions to Criminal Background Check Requirements

 - MSU students hosting siblings or other family members during campus events (e.g., sibling weekend) are not required to have a criminal background check.

 - External organizations using MSU facilities open to the general public are not required to provide certification of criminal background checks, even if minors are present.
+Managers of MSU facilities open to the general public are advised to implement space use agreements that include site-specific policies regarding background check clearances for external youth-serving groups using their spaces, the types of services available to walk-in guests, and the types of services that require advance notice.

-C. Criminal Background Check and Sex Offender Registry Results
+E. Criminal Background Check and Sex Offender Registry Results

 The following types of convictions will normally render an individual ineligible to work or volunteer at a University youth program: